Villa Italia Menu

 Italia offers a nice selection of wines, as well.
 I tried a D’Aquino merlot

 from Italy, while Katie had a glass of Chardonnay.
-The wines were a little
+We both felt that they

 Italia does catering as well, and can “deliver the taste of authentic Italy

 right to your table.”
 And you can always call Rosetta during business hours at

 (626) 357-3938 to order Pasta Trays and Vegetable Platters (or other items)